-The carriage lock mechanism prevents the carriage from being left at an uncapped position for a long time, which is usually caused by vibration during printer transportation, user's mishandling of the printer, and so on.
+The carriage lock mechanism prevents the carriage from being left at an uncapped position for a long time, that is usually caused by vibration during printer transportation, user's mishandling of the printer, and so on.

 The CR Lock mechanism is driven with the DC PF motor.
-For the motor specifications, refer to the Table 2-4.
-The PF motor drive is used for the Paper Feed Mechanism also and the CR lock mechanism is controlled depends on the direction of the PF motor rotationa.
-The CR lock mechanism is assembed on the right tip of the Paper Eject Roller as shown in the folloiwng figure.
+As for the motor specifications, refer to Table 2-4.
+The PF motor drive is used for the Paper Feed Mechanism also and the CR lock mechanism is controlled depending on the direction of the PF motor rotation.
+The CR lock mechanism is assembled on the right tip of the Paper Eject Roller as shown in the following figure.